Functions Development Guidelines

 Create a Function.

-Add a Function name and select the Before Publish or Fire event type.
-Configure the Function to trigger on a channel by specifying a channel name as
+Enter a name and select the Before Publish or Fire event type.
+Set the trigger channel to

 hello-world

-Open the new Package to see the initial Revision that was created for it.
-To edit the Function's code, either click the Edit code button or Edit Latest on the Package Revision list view.
+Open the new Package to see the initial Revision.
+To edit code, click Edit code or Edit Latest on the Package Revision list.

 -